New Bedford Regional Airport

 New Bedford Regional Airport (IATA: EWB, ICAO: KEWB, FAA LID: EWB) is a Part 139 Commercial-Service Airport, municipally-owned and available for public use.
-The airport is located 3 nmi northwest of the City of New Bedford, a city in Bristol County, Massachusetts, United States.
+The airport is located 3 nmi northwest of the city center belonging to the City of New Bedford, a city in Bristol County, Massachusetts, United States.

 The airport lies within Class D airspace and has an operating FAA control tower (0600-2300).
 The Acushnet Cedar Swamp borders the airport to the north.

 History

 New Bedford Regional Airport was constructed between 1940 and 1942 as a commercial airport, but was soon drafted into use for the United States Army Air Forces until the end of World War II as New Bedford Army Air Field.
 In April 1944, the Navy took over control of the airport and used it as a training post and naval auxiliary air facility (NAAF New Bedford) to the Naval Air Station Quonset Point in Rhode Island.
 During its time, the field also had control of Naval Outlying Landing Field Plymouth and Naval Outlying Landing Field Westfield.

 After the war ended, the airport was converted back into civilian use.
 It has been improved over the years with additional runway lighting and approach guidance systems.

 Part 139 Certification was received in the summer of 2017, allowing the airport to accept larger passenger aircraft for the purpose of passenger transportation.